dmoranj/catan-servers/README.md

 ### Steel (Socket.IO)

-The resources of this server have to be negotiated under Socket.IO.
-The "Clown algorithm" to get them has been summarized in the following diagram.
+The resources of this server have to be negotiated under Socket.IO, with some interleaved HTTP interactions.
+NOTE: there are different ports for the Socket.IO messages and for the HTTP endpoint (default values 3004 and 3005 respectively).

-This is the detailed description of each of the steps:
+The "Clown algorithm" to get them is detailed in the following steps:

 1. When a new Socket.IO connection is received, the server sends blank `¡Hola Don Pepito!` message to the Client.
 2. The client replies emitting an `¡Hola Don Jose!` message.
 This message can be repeated as many times as needed